Cornish engine: Background

-Characteristics
+Efficiency

 The principal advantage of the Cornish engine was its increased efficiency, accomplished by making more economical use of higher-pressure steam.
-At the time, improvements in efficiency were important in Cornwall because of the high cost of coal; there are no coal fields in Cornwall and all the coal used had to be brought in from outside the county.
+At the time, improvements in efficiency were important in Cornwall because of the high cost of coal; there are no coal fields in Cornwall and all the coal used had to be brought in from outside the county, typically from Wales.

-Increasing the boiler pressure above the very low, virtually atmospheric pressure steam used by James Watt was an essential element of the improvement in efficiency of the Cornish engine.
+Increasing the boiler pressure above the virtually atmospheric pressure steam used by James Watt was an essential element of the improvement in efficiency of the Cornish engine.
 Simply increasing the boiler pressure would have made an engine more powerful without increasing its efficiency.
 The key advance was allowing the steam to expand in the cylinder.
 While James Watt had conceived of the idea of allowing expansive working of steam—and included it in his 1782 patent, he realized that the low steam pressure of his application made the improvement in efficiency negligible, and so did not pursue it.

 In a Watt engine, steam is admitted throughout the piston's power stroke.
 At the end of the stroke, the steam is exhausted, and any remaining energy is wasted in the condenser, where the steam is cooled back to water.

-In a Cornish engine, by contrast, the intake valve is shut off midway through the power stroke, allowing the steam already in that part of the cylinder to expand through the rest of the stroke to a lower pressure.
+In a Cornish engine, by contrast, the intake valve is shut off midway through the power stroke, allowing the steam in the cylinder to expand through the rest of the stroke to a lower pressure.
 This results in the capture of a greater proportion of its energy, and less heat being lost to the condenser, than in a Watt engine.

 Other characteristics include insulation of steam lines and the cylinder, and steam jacketing the cylinder, both of which had previously been used by Watt.

 Few Cornish engines remain in their original locations, the majority having been scrapped when their related industrial firm closed.

 The Cornish engine developed irregular power throughout the cycle, completely pausing at one point while having rapid motion on the down stroke, making it unsuitable for rotary motion and most industrial applications.
 This also requires some unusual valve gear, see Cornish engine valve gear.